 Parameter Value

-20% Predevelopment Flow $0.043 \text{ m}^3\text{/s}$
+20% Predevelopment Flow 0.043 m3/s

 20% Post Development Flow 0.102 m3/s

-Required Storage 24 m3
+Required Storage 24 m

-The retardation can be achieved on the design surface in the form of a basin, or an equivalent underground proprietary product with a $24~{\rm m}^3$ capacity.
+The retardation can be achieved on the design surface in the form of a basin, or an equivalent underground proprietary product with a 24 m capacity.
 The storage will be provided to the north east of the site immediately upstream of the LPOD.